 Patissier: A dessert chef is often called a pastry chef, or, if you're fancy, a patissier.
 They are considered the dessert experts in the kitchen!

 There are so many more baking terms for you to learn.
 Be sure to start familiarizing yourself now, before you even step into the school kitchen.

 Why is Formal Education Important in the Culinary Arts Field?

-A formal culinary arts education is designed to equip students with skills and knowledge to effectively work in a kitchen.
+A formal culinary arts education is designed to equip students with skills and knowledge to effectively work in a chef's kitchen.
 Food safety procedures are vital for every food worker's job.
 With formal education in culinary arts, students could get helpful instruction on temperatures, cooling, and hygiene to ensure that future customers are protected from food-borne illnesses.

 Are You Ready to Step Into a Culinary Arts School Kitchen?

 Interested in learning more about baking and pastry arts?
 If you want to earn an Associate of Applied Science in Baking and Pastry Arts, ECPI University's Culinary Institute of Virginia offers this program at an accelerated pace.
 For more information, connect with a friendly admissions advisor today.